 Dale Link was born in West Palm Beach, Florida.
-His first memory, at the age of two, was awakening in the middle of the night to a howling wind, very black sky, and rain hitting his face right after a category 4 hurricane had ripped off the roof of his family's house.
+His first memory, at the age of two, was awakening in the middle of the night to a howling wind, a very black sky, and rain hitting his face right after a category 4 hurricane had ripped off the roof of his family's house.
 Before his fifth birthday, seven tropical cyclones passed over his head.

-Education: B.S. in engineering, North Carolina State University
+Education: B.S. in engineering, North Carolina State University.

 As a corporate engineer in Charlotte, NC, Dale approached the planting of a vegetable garden with an engineer's rigor.
-The advice from an 'old farmer' to use the almanac for the timing of planting, introduced the idea of long range weather forecasting.
+The advice from an 'old farmer' to use the almanac for the timing of planting, introduced the idea of long-range weather forecasting.
 Five years later, he was studying and predicting long-range weather one year in advance in Wilmington, NC.
 In another five years in Nags Head, NC, before hurricane season, he was studying and predicting hurricane landfalls for the U.S. Atlantic coastline from Virginia Beach, VA, to Miami Beach, FL.
 Hurricane Gloria (category 4) landed in his first personal prediction of a landfall zone, in 1985.
 Hurricane Hugo (category 5) was his second, in 1989.
 He missed Hurricane Charley (category 1), in 1986.

 After contracting chronic fatigue syndrome and moving back to West Palm Beach, FL, in 1986, he returned to forecasting the following regions: